htrafsan/PMIT-JU/README.md

 # Archived
 Private Archived Folder

-UNIVERSITY OF ASIA PACIFIC | Department of Cmputer Science &amp; Engineering (Bachelor of Science in Engineering)
+UNIVERSITY OF ASIA PACIFIC | Department of Computer Science &amp; Engineering (Bachelor of Science in Engineering)

 JAHANGIRNAGAR UNIVERSITY | Institute of Information Technology (Professional Masters in Information Technology)